Upgration/Languages/README.md

 - Superior Team
     - Superior Keypads

+## Integretion
+For integretion with your own addon, please go over to our [Wiki](https://github.com/Upgration/Languages/wiki)

 ## Suggestion
 We're open to support new addons all the time, just open an issue with the GModStore link for the addon, and we'll contact the creator of the addon.